-Senate Republicans unveil police reform legislation
+Senate Republicans unveil police reform legislation: 'We hear you'

 Senate Republicans on Wednesday unveiled their "Justice Act" police reform legislation to hold officers accountable with an enhanced use-of-force database, pursue restrictions on chokeholds and create new commissions to study law enforcement and race.